SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/overview.md

 ![model](/images/concepts-guide/model.png)

-* The **inventory** stores all master data related to devices, their configuration and their connections.
+* The **inventory** stores all primary data related to devices, their configuration and their connections.
 It also contains all related assets (like vehicles, machines, buildings) and their structure.

 * **Measurements** contain numerical data produced by sensors (like temperature readings) or calculated data based on information from devices (service availability of a device).